nielsfaber/alarmo-card/README.md

 * Increasing the size of the buttons in the card.
 * Choose which buttons for arming modes are visible.
 * Change the texts visible on the arming mode buttons and the text visible when the alarm is in this state.
+* Choose whether to display labels or icons over arming buttons.
 * Change the title of the alarm.
+* Choose whether to show the header or not.
+* Choose whether to show the code input box or not.

 ## Installation